 • Visitors who have a positive viral test for COVID-19, symptoms of COVID-19, or currently meet the criteria for quarantine (defined below), should not enter the facility.
 The need to quarantine is when you might have been exposed to the COVID-19 virus.
 Please see below for quarantine guidelines as they are different for people up to date\ with all recommended COVID-19 vaccine doses and those NOT up to date\ with all recommended COVID-19 vaccine doses.
 We will screen all who enter St. Anne Home for these visitation exclusions.
-It is important to note that: you quarantine when you might have been exposed to the virus and may or may not have been infected and you isolate when you have been infected with the virus, even if you don't have symptoms.
-You can not enter our building if you need to isolate due to a positive COVID-19 test result.
+It is important to note that: you guarantine when you might have been exposed to the virus and may or may not have been infected and you isolate when you have been infected with the virus, even if you don't have symptoms.
+You cannot enter our building if you have a diagnosis of COVID-19 (or tested positive for COVID-19) in the prior 10 days